ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 Introduction
 ````````````

-Continuous deployment is the concept of frequently delivering updates to your software application.
+Continuous Delivery is the concept of frequently delivering updates to your software application.
 Some Ansible users are deploying updates to their customers on an hourly or even more frequent basis.
 To achieve this, you need tools to be able to quickly apply those updates in a zero-downtime way.

 This document describes in detail how to achieve this goal, using one of Ansible's most complete example playbooks as a template: lamp_haproxy.
 This example uses a lot of Ansible features: roles, templates, and group variables, and it also comes with an orchestration playbook that can do zero-downtime rolling upgrades of the web application stack.